blairconrad/dicognito/how_to_build.md

 ## Extras

-The `build.ps1` file in the root of the directory contains some convenience targets that can be used to do a quick (quicker than the full test run) check that your changes are working.
-The supplied commands may change at any time, without notice. `.\build.ps1 help` will list the available targets, which may require that certain additional prerequisites (e.g. pytest) be installed.
+The `tasks.py` file int he root of the repository contains some convenience [invoke](http://www.pyinvoke.org/) tasks that can be used to do a quick (quicker than the full test run) check that your changes are working.
+The supplied commands may change at any time, without notice.

+`invoke --list` will list the available targets, which may require that certain additional prerequisites (e.g. [pytest](https://docs.pytest.org/en/latest/)) be installed.